JoannePeel/Surfs-Up-/README.md

   * Home page.

-  * List all routes that are available.
+  * List of all routes that are available.

 * `/api/v1.0/precipitation`

-  * Convert the query results to a Dictionary using `date` as the key and `prcp` as the value.
+  * The query results were converted to a Dictionary using `date` as the key and `prcp` as the value.

-  * Return the JSON representation of your dictionary.
+  * Returns the JSON representation of the dictionary.

 * `/api/v1.0/stations`

-  * Return a JSON list of stations from the dataset.
+  * Returns a JSON list of all the stations from the dataset.

 * `/api/v1.0/tobs`
   * query for the dates and temperature observations from a year from the last data point.
-  * Return a JSON list of Temperature Observations (tobs) for the previous year.
+  * Returns a JSON list of Temperature Observations (tobs) for the previous year.

 * `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`

-  * Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
+  * Returns a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.

   * When given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.

   * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.

-## Hints

-* You will need to join the station and measurement tables for some of the analysis queries.

-* Use Flask `jsonify` to convert your API data into a valid JSON response object.

-## Copyright

-Data Boot Camp ©2018.
+### Data Boot Camp ©2018.
 All Rights Reserved.